Bruno17/multiTV/template_variable.md

-caption | Caption of the column | Caption for fieldname in `fields` width | Width of the column | Width for fieldname in `fields` render | Enable rengering of the column content with this PHx capable string | - {:.table .table-striped .table-hover}
+caption | Caption of the column | Caption for fieldname in `fields` width | Width of the column | Width for fieldname in `fields` render | Enable rengering of the column content with this PHx capable string | - sortable | Enable sorting for this column by clicking on the column header in *datatable* or *dbtable* mode.
+Only active if sorting is disabled in [other options](#other-options) | true
+{:.table .table-striped .table-hover}

 ### Editing Layer